Azure/az-hop/docs/tutorials/Implementing_Azure_HPC_OnDemand_Platform_Lab_1.md

    --parameters @ubuntu_azurecli_vm_template.parameters.json
    ```

-   > ![Note]: When prompted, enter an arbitrary password that will be assigned to the **azureadm** user, which you will use to sign in to the operating system of the Azure VM.
+   > Note: When prompted, enter an arbitrary password that will be assigned to the **azureadm** user, which you will use to sign in to the operating system of the Azure VM.

-   > ![Note]: Wait until the provisioning completes.
+   > Note: Wait until the provisioning completes.
 This should take about 3 minutes.

 ### Task 2: Deploy Azure Bastion

-> ![Note]: Azure Bastion allows users to connect to Azure VMs without relying on public endpoints and helps provide protection against brute force exploits that target operating system level credentials.
+> Note: Azure Bastion allows users to connect to Azure VMs without relying on public endpoints and helps provide protection against brute force exploits that target operating system level credentials.

 1. On the lab computer, in the browser window displaying the Azure portal, from the Bash session in the **Cloud Shell** pane, run the following commands to add a subnet named **AzureBastionSubnet** to the virtual network that you created in the previous task: